Carlos Miguel (footballer, born 1998)

-Carlos Miguel dos Santos Pereira (born 9 October 1998), known as Carlos Miguel, is a Brazilian footballer who plays as a goalkeeper for Corinthians.
+Carlos Miguel dos Santos Pereira (born 9 October 1998), known as Carlos Miguel, is a Brazilian professional footballer who plays as a goalkeeper for Brasileiro Série A club Palmeiras.

 Club career

 Internacional

 Born in Rio das Ostras, Rio de Janeiro, Carlos Miguel began his career at Flamengo before joining Internacional's youth setup in 2016.
 On 9 December 2019, he was loaned to Santa Cruz for the season.

 Carlos Miguel left Santa on 8 October 2020, after failing to make a single appearance, and moved to Boa Esporte also in a temporary deal on 20 January 2021.
 He made his senior debut on 12 March, starting in a 2–1 Campeonato Mineiro home win over Coimbra.

 Carlos Miguel returned to Inter in April 2021, after eight appearances for Boa, but terminated his contract with the club on 11 August.

 Corinthians

 On 27 August 2021, Carlos Miguel signed a contract with Corinthians until December 2023.
-A third-choice behind Cássio and Matheus Donelli, he made his first team – and Série A – debut on 24 July 2022, playing the full 90 minutes in a 2–1 away win over Atlético Mineiro.
+Playing second-string to club legend Cássio, he made his first team – and Série A – debut on 24 July 2022, playing the full 90 minutes in a 2–1 away win over Atlético Mineiro.